ansible/workshops/exercises/ansible_security/1.3-snort/README.md

 >
 > The IP addresses here are for demo purposes and will be different in your case.
 You have your own dedicated Snort setup in your individual lab environment.

 Once you find the IP address, it's time to access the Snort server.
 The connection uses a SSH key pre-installed on the control host, the user for the Snort server is `ec2-user`.
-From your control host, access the snort server via:
+In your VS Code online editor, open a terminal and access the snort server via:

 ```bash
 [student<X>@ansible ~]$ ssh ec2-user@22.333.44.5